-DSpace can backup and restore all of its contents as a set of AIP Files.
+As of DSpace 1.7, DSpace now can backup and restore all of its contents as a set of AIP Files.
 This includes all Communities, Collections, Items, Groups and People in the system.

 This feature came out of a requirement for DSpace to better integrate with DuraCloud, and other backup storage systems.
 One of these requirements is to be able to essentially "backup" local DSpace contents into the cloud (as a type of offsite backup), and "restore" those contents at a later time.